colint-designcatapult/pillorganizer/readme.md

 ## How to deploy application

 Change app version in `app/pubspec.yaml`

-Run
+Make sure your .env is set to the API_URL you need

+On ios:
+Open IOS/Runner.workspace in Xcode then update in General->Identity the Version and Build then click Product->Archive and distribute app

+On android:
-`flutter build ios --release` and `flutter build appbundle --release` then manually publish these files on the app store connect and the android store
+Run `flutter build appbundle --release` then manually push the files to the store

 Backend is run via github actions